Storytelling works in sales because humans experience life as one big story.

 Scholars like Walter Fischer, a USC professor and researcher, have been have been studying how we interpret our experiences and how that affects human communication for decades.

-The resulting theory, called the Narrative Paradigm, helps explain why humans are more often persuaded by stories than they are by cold, hard facts:
+The resulting theory, called the Narrative Paradigm, helps explain why stories more often persuade humans than they are by cold, hard facts:

 Shari Levitin says it best: “Our brains love stories, but our hearts cherish them even more.”